 Peter serves on a variety of boards and commissions related to water and natural resource issues and policy matters.
 He has been repeatedly appointed by Arizona Governors Janet Napolitano and Jan Brewer to the Colorado River Advisory Commission, where he has served since 2004.
 He also serves on a bi-national commission under the US Department of State, International Boundary and Water Commission, which is continuing to work to develop and implement new bi-national strategies for the management of Colorado River water supplies in the face of growing water scarcity.
 His work on this commission has included high-level participation in the development, negotiation and implementation of four new international agreements (Minutes 316, 317, 318 and 319) that have significantly re-shaped the relationship between the US and Mexico with regard to water resource management and ecosystem protection.

 As a result of his extensive public policy work, Peter has been twice awarded the Partners in Conservation Award by the U.S. Department of Interior, given by US Secretary of the Interior Ken Salazar in 2009 in connection with his participation in the negotiation of a new seven-state and federal agreement with regard to the management of the Colorado River, and by U.S. Secretary of Interior Sally Jewell in 2014 in connection with his participation in the international and domestic negotiations and implementation of Minute 319.
-For the latter work, he was also a recipient of The Nature Conservancy of Arizona’s 2013 Outstanding Conservation Achievement Award.
+For the latter work, he was also a recipient of The Nature Conservancy of Arizona’s 2013 Outstanding Conservation Achievement Award and the Arizona Capitol Times Leader of the Year Award in Public Policy

 At the state and local level, Peter has been a high-level participant in a number of water and public lands policy and planning efforts.
 This work has included service on Arizona’s State Water Advisory Group developing successful state-wide water reform legislation, working with the Arizona Department of Water Resources on the development of water supply and demand models for the 2012 Colorado River Basin Supply and Demand Study and Arizona's Water Resources Development Commission, supporting state trust land reform efforts in collaboration with the Arizona State Land Department, and working with state water managers to develop a successful solution to the international environmental controversy related to operation of the Yuma Desalting Plant.
 Peter also advises several nonprofit foundations, serves as a director for the Arizona Heritage Alliance and the Tamarisk Coalition and serves on the Board of Visitors for the University of Arizona College of Law.